 and Jesus’ words brought Lazarus back to life.

 This was God’s authority, shown and realized

 God taught this to man

-by bringing Lazarus back
+by bringing Lazarus back from the dead.

 When the Lord Jesus caused things to happen